 When the == and != operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below under Pattern Matching.
-The return value is 0 if the string matches or does not match the pattern, respectively, and 1 otherwise.
+If the shell option nocasematch is enabled, the match is performed without regard to the case of alphabetic characters.
+The return value is 0 if the string matches (==) or does not match (!=) the pattern, and 1 otherwise.
 Any part of the pattern may be quoted to force it to be matched as a string.

-An additional binary operator, = is available, with the same precedence as == and !=.
+An additional binary operator, =, is available, with the same precedence as == and !=.
 When it is used, the string to the right of the operator is considered an extended regular expression and matched accordingly (as in regex(3)).
 The return value is 0 if the string matches the pattern, and 1 otherwise.
 If the regular expression is syntactically incorrect, the conditional expression's return value is 2.
-If the shell option nocaseglob is enabled, the match is performed without regard to the case of alphabetic characters.
+If the shell option nocasematch is enabled, the match is performed without regard to the case of alphabetic characters.
 Substrings matched by parenthesized subexpressions within the regular expression are saved in the array variable BASH_REMATCH.
 The element of BASH_REMATCH with index 0 is the portion of the string matching the entire regular expression.
 The element of BASH_REMATCH with index n is the portion of the string matching the nth parenthesized subexpression.